top of page

 The Tignon Law: How Black Women Formed Decor Out of Oppression

-These Black women followed the law by covering their hair, but decorated their tignons with bright, beautiful colors, jewelry, and feathers.
-What was meant to suppress them ended up making them even more beautiful in appearance.
-So beautiful, that the European women of the colony couldn't let us have nothin', not even the very things meant to oppress us, and began to copy and wear tignons as well.
+These Black women followed the law by covering their hair but decorated their tignons with bright, beautiful colors, jewelry, and feathers.
+What was meant to suppress them made them even more stunning in appearance.
+It was so stunning that the white women of the colony couldn't let us have anything, not even the very things meant to oppress us, and began to copy and wear tignons as well.

 The tignon law was no longer after the United States acquired Louisiana in the Louisiana Purchase, but Black women continue to wear elaborate tignons today.
 And to this very day, Black women's hair is still policed.
 Black girls have been sent home from school because of braids, Black women have been fired due to their natural hair and have lost job offers for not cutting their locks.
-Whether we choose to wrap it up like our ancestors once did or if we wanna let it flow free and defy gravity, every bit of our hair is political.
-However a Black woman chooses to wear her hair is an act of resistance in this white-dominated society.
-So whichever style that is being culturally-appropriated today, understand that this imitation is not new.
-In fact, it is centuries old.
+Whether we choose to wrap it up like our ancestors once did or if we want to let it flow free and defy gravity, every bit of our hair is political.
+However, a Black woman chooses to wear her hair as an act of resistance in this white-dominated society.
+So, whichever style is being culturally appropriated today, understand that this imitation is not new.
+It is centuries old.

 Culture and traditions built out of necessity can never be replicated, and no matter how hard this society tries, the beauty and innovation of Black women can never be diminished.